NotCleo/GDS-to-RTL/README.md

 ## (VIII) Full Picture

-- This is the whole thing in the order it happened: what I had, what I ran it through, and what came back.
+- This is the whole thing, in the order it happened: what I had, what I ran it through, and what came back.
 - Every number here is printed by `GDS-to-RTL/gds_to_rtl.py` on a fresh run, and the run that produced them is in [`RUN.log`](RUN.log).
-- Each section names the pipeline stage that does the work, so any claim can be traced to the code that produces it.

 | | |
 |---|---|